 We are addressing you to help in stopping Asian hate crimes.
-In the wake of more horrific hate crimes materializing from racism and oppression, we reach out to you to check in and let you know we are here to support you.
+In the wake of more horrific hate crimes materializing from racism and oppression, we reach out to you to check-in and let you know we are here to support you.
 Just as the deaths of so many Black Americans have hit us so profoundly, we are saddened by the events against Asian Americans, too.
 We give condolences to those who have been on the receiving end of any of these Asian hate crimes!

 It’s okay to have feelings

 Again, we face the question: What can we do as a company to show our support and use our positioning to help end racism and oppression and stop Asian hate?
 As a whole, people continue to be our top priority.
 Our intentions are to create space for you to process anything that is coming up for you.
-Some of our clients have already started to address their emotions and feelings that have presented themselves from such hate crimes.
+Some of our clients have already started to address their emotions and feelings that have presented themselves with such hate crimes.
 We want to encourage you to reach out to a therapist with anything that may be affecting you from these events.
 It is normal to have various emotions when thinking about the hate shown against Asian Americans.
 You might be feeling scared, hopeless, helpless, guilty, or shameful while also feeling hopeful for change or excited to be a part of the change.
 We are here to support you in these feelings and let you know that it’s okay to have these emotions.

 The Better You Institute continues to stand for the notion of authenticity, acceptance, genuineness, and openness to change.
 Our clinicians also continue to check in with themselves to address their own opinions and privileges in hopes of giving you the best care we can.
 In doing so, we acknowledge our faults and mistakes.
 We want to own if we’ve played a role in the negative experiences of Asian Americans.
 We strive to be better and lead by example.

-Hateful crimes are not okay
+Hateful crimes are not okay: Stop asian hate crimes

 As such, we stand by the notion that these hateful acts are not okay and that we do not support any of the harmful deeds done against Asian Americans.
 Although we stand firm in this ideology against hate crimes, some of you may not know where you stand.
 The clinicians here at The Better You Institute can help you process what is happening and what you want your role to be within the process.
 We want to establish ourselves as a resource, a safe space, and a building block to your exploration and growth.
 All of us are honored to be involved in your development in such an intimate way and strive to continue to do our best.